kipester/podman/README.md

 cd podman && chmod +x setup.sh  &&  ./setup.sh

 If you want to autostart specific container after reboot you can find user specific systemd file under every service which have a compose.yaml file.
+You have to save or move that file service users home folder under .config/systemd/user/